veit/jupyter-tutorial/docs/kernels/install.rst

 .. code-block:: console

-   $ pipenv run jupyter lab --generate-config
+   $ uv run jupyter lab --generate-config

 Then you can add the following line to this configuration file: